-Where to go with the whole family during your days off during Easter?
-The perfect time to head out on a day trip, quaint village squares around the country come to life with lively folk dances and songs, starting on Easter Sunday through to the following Tuesday.
-With plenty of games and dance enticing young and old to join in with the celebrations, where are some of our favourite spots to head to over the Easter break?
-Read on for the My Cyprus Insider hot list!
+Where to go with the family during your days off over Easter?
+The perfect time to head out on a day trip, quaint village squares around the country come to life with lively folk dances and songs, starting on Easter Sunday and continuing until Easter Monday.
+With plenty of games and dance enticing young and old to join in with the celebrations, here are some of our favourite spots – just read on for the My Cyprus Insider hot list!

 Photo: Larnaka Tourism Board

 A village renowned for its intricate lacework and brilliant silver, Lefkara makes for a lovely day out any time of the year, with its maze of cobbled lanes beckoning the curious visitor.
 One of the few villages in Cyprus that you can witness tradition come to life in a real hands-on fashion, women of the village often gather outside their homes and shops, making lace and embroidery as they did years ago.
 So precious is the so-called ‘Lefkaritiko’ lace, that the gorgeous embroidery is even included on UNESCO’s representative List of Intangible Culture Heritage.

 But come Easter, the village really springs to life for a different reason, with festivities and jollities drawing in crowds from near and far!
 While the Holy Cross church – dating back to the 14th century – forms the epicentre of all things religious and spiritual, it’s the yard of the Lefkara Elementary School that will be forming a hub of activity on Easter Monday, after 3pm, with plenty of traditional games and dancing for everyone to enjoy.
 And once the hunger pangs kick in, they’ll be complementary BBQ meat (souvla) to devour, with plenty of wine to wash it all down!